 Shown in the picture above:

 Recently, I came across another sports bra that works well for my long torso!
 When I tried it on, I was so excited!
 It's not a Brooks Moving Comfort bra, but I wanted to include it here for others to check out.

 This beauty is the Under Armour Eclipse Bra.
 The material is super comfortable, almost silk-like, which is a big plus.
 The adjustable straps criss-cross in the back and have enough length that I don't even need to let them out the whole way.
 What?!

 The Eclipse is meant for medium impact activities, although I can easily run in it and have enough support.
 I love the bra cups which are soft but still prevent headlights.
 And, honestly, I can wear this sports bra all day without feeling the need to get home and take it off right away.
 This one's a keeper for sure!

-Under Armour's Eclipse Bra is available in sizes Extra Small to Extra Large.
+Under Armour's Eclipse Bra is available in sizes 32A to 38DD.

 Please note: I bought these sports bras myself and the opinions in this review are my own.